lynx-x-ray-observatory/soxs/doc/source/python/simput.rst

     num_events = len(energies)
     pt_src = PointSource(30.0, 45.0)

-    write_photon_list("point_source", "source1", exp_time,
+    write_photon_list("point_source", "source1", energies.flux,
-                      area, pt_src.ra, pt_src.dec, energies, clobber=True)
+                      pt_src.ra, pt_src.dec, energies, clobber=True)

-We have to give :func:`~soxs.simput.write_photon_list` the exposure time and area because we need to compute a flux for the source.
-This should be the same values that you used when you generated the energies from the :class:`~soxs.spectra.Spectrum` object using :meth:`~soxs.spectra.Spectrum.generate_energies`.
+The ``energies`` returned by :meth:`~soxs.spectra.Spectrum.generate_energies` is an augmented NumPy array with unit information and the value of the flux for that set of energies.
+This flux needs to be passed to :func:`~soxs.simput.write_photon_list` as the third argument.

 Alternatively, you may already have a SIMPUT file associated with a photon list file, but want to add another source to the same SIMPUT catalog.
 You can accomplish this by making the same call to